 The power of good, inspiring, motivating, and thought-provoking speeches can never be overlooked.
 If we retrospect, a good speech has not only won people’s hearts but also has been a verbal tool to conquer nations.
 Various leaders have been using this instrument for ages to bewitch people with their charismatic speeches.
-Apart from vocalizing your speech perfectly, the words you choose in a speech carry immense weight, and practising speech writing begins with our school life.
-Speech writing is an important part of English syllabus of Class 12th, Class 11th, Class 8th to 10th.
-This blog brings you the Speech Writing format, samples, examples and tips and tricks!
+Apart from vocalizing your speech perfectly, the words you choose in a speech carry immense weight, and practicing speech writing begins with our school life.
+Speech writing is an important part of the English syllabus of Class 12th, Class 11th, Class 8th to 10th.
+This blog brings you the Speech Writing format, samples, examples, tips, and tricks!

 Must Read: Story Writing Format for Class 9 & 10